Dynamic Poster Presenter Resources

 The screen displays what is played on the presentation device; it is not a touch screen.
 Bring your presentation on a device with an HDMI connection to enable hook-up to the presentation screen.
 The screen size is smaller than a paper poster (27 inches x 47 inches v.
-48 inches x 72 inches inches or 0.67 x 1.19 v.
-1.22 x 1.83 meters), so successful dynamic posters will have less text, larger font, interesting colorful visual elements, and will utilize the dynamic options available.
+48 inches x 72 inches inches or 0.67 meters x 1.19 meters v.
+1.22 meters x 1.83 meters), so successful dynamic posters will have less text, larger font, interesting colorful visual elements, and will utilize the dynamic options available.

 SfN will provide all dynamic poster presenters with the following:

 - One stand for holding HDMI-compatible electronic device (laptop, tablet, etc.).
 We will no longer be able to support devices with VGA ports.

 - One chair

 AV technicians will be on hand to assist with the standard setup described above.
 You are responsible for bringing your presentation device and any cables and/or adaptors necessary for connecting your device to the HDMI port on the screen.